-VoiceOver basics
+VoiceOver Basics

-Important: VoiceOver changes the gestures you use to control iPad.
-When VoiceOver is on, you must use VoiceOver gestures-even to turn VoiceOver off.
+Important: VoiceOver changes the gestures you use to control iPod touch.
+When VoiceOver is on, you must use VoiceOver gestures to operate iPod touch-even to turn VoiceOver off.

 Turn VoiceOver on or off.
 Go to Settings > General > Accessibility > VoiceOver, or use the Accessibility Shortcut.
-See Accessibility Shortcut on page 123.
+See Accessibility Shortcut above.